instaloader/instaloader/docs/cli-options.rst

    Also **download stories** of each profile that is downloaded.
 Requires :option:`--login`.

+.. option:: --tagged

+   Also download posts where each profile is tagged.

 .. option:: --no-metadata-json

    Do not create a JSON file containing the metadata of each post.